radoslavraynov/Thesis/README.md

 Only run `make bib` after adding/removing bibliography (and the first time).
 Alternatively, use your favourite TeX editor/compiler along with `make strip` to incorporate any changes made to any chapter.
-Run `make clean` to get rid of all LaTeX produced files, except the pdf files.
+Run `make clean` to get rid of all LaTeX produced files, except for the pdf files.